Thank you for your interest in the Junior Volunteer Program at The Valley Hospital!

 - Have already started high school (September or later)

 - Be at least 14 years of age

 We do not review applications unless both of these requirements are met.

 How to Apply:

-Once received and your application is reviewed, you will receive an email regarding an orientation.
+Complete our online application for junior volunteer assignments.
+Once your application is received and reviewed, you will receive an email regarding an orientation.
 If you do not hear from us immediately, we do not have an assignment that matches your availability, interest, and skill set at this time, but will continue to keep your application on file for consideration as new positions become available.

 Things You Need to Know: